wgd-modular/loewenzahnhonig-firmware/src/cloudseed/README.md

 The decay sets the feedback gain of every delay line so that all lines, whose lengths differ, have the same nominal decay time.
 Feedback gains ramp across an audio block when the decay changes, reducing steps from pot or CV movement.
+The audible tail also depends on the diffusers, the block of feedback delay, modulation and damping, so this setting is not an exact broadband decay measurement.

 CV 1 is added to the pot (0 V adds nothing, full scale adds the whole range), with the sum limited to the longest decay.
 With the pot low, a gate or